envris/research-handbook/_methods/dot-voting.md

 ---
 layout: card
 title: Dot voting
-permalink: /discover/dot-voting/
+permalink: /discovery/dot-voting/
 redirect_from:
-  - /discover/feature-dot-voting/
+  - /discovery/feature-dot-voting/
   - /feature-dot-voting/
   - /dot-voting/
 description: A simple voting exercise to identify a group's collective priorities.
-category: Discover
+category: Discovery
 what: A simple voting exercise to identify a group's collective priorities.
 why: To reach a consensus on priorities of subjective, qualitative data with a group of people.
 This is especially helpful with larger groups of stakeholders and groups with high risk of disagreement.
 timeRequired: 15 minutes